 Kempff at home

 A number of composers wrote music especially for his Duo with Rhondda Gillespie.
 These included Robert Matthew Walker, Miriam Hyde, and Sir John Dankworth.
 The duo performed Sir Malcolm Arnold's concerto for piano four hands and strings at the BBC's celebration concert for the composer's 70th birthday, and the Concerto for Two Pianos and Orchestra for his 80th birthday.
 They introduced Franz Reizenstein's arrangement of Arnold's famous 'English Dances' to audiences worldwide; and gave the World Premiere of John Dankworth's 'Fantasia Enigmatica' at the 1986 Festival of Sydney.
-Also in Sydney - they gave the first performance in the Southern Hemisphere of Liszt's 'Concerto Pathetique' for two pianos.
+Also in Sydney, for The South Pacific Liszt Society, they gave the first performance in the Southern Hemisphere of Liszt's 'Concerto Pathetique' for two pianos.

-Until Rhondda's death, the Duo's performances and recordings included works by Bach, Brahms, Schubert, Liszt, Wagner, Moskowski, Mozart, Mendelssohn, Saint Saens, Sydney Smith, Sir Malcolm Arnold, William Walton, Robert Matthew Walker - and Australian composers Peter Sculthorpe, Miriam Hyde, John Carmichael, and Arthur Benjamin.
-The Duo was associated in Festivals with The London Mozart Players, The English Chamber Orchestra, The Nash Ensemble, The Johann Strauss Orchestra, The Amati Ensemble, The Ronnie Scott Quintet &c.
+Until arthritis stopped Rhondda being able to perform, the Duo's performances and recordings included works by Bach, Brahms, Schubert, Liszt, Wagner, Moskowski, Mozart, Mendelssohn, Saint Saens, Sydney Smith, Sir Malcolm Arnold, William Walton, Robert Matthew Walker - and Australian composers Peter Sculthorpe, Miriam Hyde, John Carmichael, and Arthur Benjamin.

 Robert founded the St Leonard's Festival (UK) in 1984, and the Phoenicia Festival of Chamber Music (Malta) in 1985.